alexeski/tableau-display-jwt/README.md

 http://localhost:3000/index.html?pod=dub01&site=mySite&workbook=myWorkbook&view=MyView

-Replace the URL parameters (pod, site, workbook, and view) as needed for your Tableau environment.
+Replace the URL parameters (pod - e.g. '10ax' or 'dub01', site, workbook, and view) as needed for your Tableau environment.

 Alternatively, all these values can be hard-coded in app.js, so you can load run the app without passing parameters (http://localhost:3000/index.html)